syn990/SYN-OS/readme.md

 If you replace every reference to “SYN-OS” in the scripts, boot themes, and documentation, you don’t even need to credit me.
 That’s the power and freedom of this design.
 I will never make this commercial because SYN-OS is not a “product” or “service” — it’s a teaching tool.
 It’s about **axiomatic consciousness** and **process over product**: understanding the principles, not just consuming a pre-built environment.

 ---

-### Why This Matters

-When you build your own ISO this way, you gain something you can’t get from simply “installing a DE on vanilla Arch.”
-You see the wiring — the package choices, the configuration hierarchy, the build order.
-You’re not just putting a desktop on top of a base; you’re constructing the base itself, deciding *what exists at all* in your environment.

-The value isn’t just in “learning Linux” or feeling clever.
-The real goal is that *ah-ha* moment where you see that this is **your platform**.
-Not mine.
-Not Arch’s.
-Not some company’s.
-Yours.

-That insight changes how you look at every piece of software you touch.
-You stop thinking like a “user” and start thinking like a *maintainer*.
-You develop the muscle memory of that old-school, event-driven 90s dev style — test something, iterate, test again, no bloat, no magic black boxes, just you and the system evolving together.

----